 Arabiankatu 8 Housing Block

 The new Kruunuvuorenranta district in the east of Helsinki city centre has a waste treatment facility which collects all waste from the district’s apartment blocks through underground pipes.
-The waste transfer terminal is located next to a steep rock cliff.
+The waste transfer station is located next to a steep rock cliff.
 It has been an inspiration for the massing of the relief-like façade.
 The concrete elements of the façade resemble the shape of an origami.
 The design is based on 3D modelling.
 After the fitting of elements, they were painted with rust patinated paint.
 The building has a monopitch roof which has a grass roofing.